FAQ: Mizzou Self-Paced Enrollment

-What is the difference between the enrollment data and start date for my self–paced 9–month max to finish course?
+What is the difference between the enrollment date and start date for my self–paced 9–month max to finish course?

 The enrollment date is when you enroll in your self–paced course.
 The start date is the date you indicate in myZou when you will start your self–paced 9–month max to finish course.
 When possible, we strongly encourage you to choose a start date several days after the enrollment date for your self–paced 9–month max to finish course.

--If you choose a later start date, you will have time to alter your schedule prior to the financial obligation that begins on the start date for your self–paced 9–month max to finish course.
+If you choose a later start date, you will have time to alter your schedule prior to the financial obligation that begins seven days after the start date for your self–paced 9–month max to finish course.